 PROJECT MANAGER DEVELOPMENT AND TRAINING

-These men and women often spend more time with clients than the actual account managers or sales professionals themselves.
-Yes, a project manager’s role is to literally manage a project but where do their relationship management skills and beliefs stand?
-Project managers often have “guru” status within accounts because they hold the keys to the kingdom and are subject matter experts.
+Project managers often spend more time with clients than the actual account managers and sales professionals.
+These men and women often have “guru” status within their accounts because they hold the keys to the kingdom and are subject matter experts.
 But what happens when an issue arises?
 How strong are they at setting and managing expectations?
 Are they able to plant the seeds for other ways the organization can help?
-Are they an extension of the sales organization or do they limit growth?

 CUSTOMER SERVICE DEVELOPMENT AND TRAINING